I have published more content on my new blog. You can access it through the link provided below

 35 min

-Turned off ALLOW_PAGE_LOCKS and set LOCK_ESCALATION=DISABLE on adjudication_key Table - Reverted back the changes
+ALLOW_PAGE_LOCKS and set LOCK_ESCALATION=DISABLE on adjudication_key Table - Reverted back

 50,000